Mock Rules & Request Matching

 Beeceptor is a robust mock server that empowers you to create mock APIs with zero coding required.
 This no-code solution enables you to deploy a dedicated sub-domain to serve as your API or server endpoint.

-Creating a mocking rule
+Creating a mock rule

 To manage mock server routes, use the Mocking Rules link on the endpoint's dashboard.
 Creating a rule involves two steps.